shaunlebron/PterodactylAttack/setup.md

 ### Setting up server dependencies

-Using a command prompt, navigate to the repository that you cloned and type the following:
+Using a command prompt, navigate to /PterodactylAttack/project and type the following:

 ```
 > npm install